 - 10 Days inception training, a further 14 days field training in Tembe Elephant reserve in Zululand and an additional 10 days assessment preparation & assessments - this is where you learn valuable bush skills, tracking, dealing with big game, and skills for interpreting the environment around you.
 These practicals include transport, accommodation, and meals

 - Subject matter specialist lectures and day outings, including transport for practical outings

 - Weapons handling competency - (Field and Shooting Range)

-Students must be available for the specified dates for trails and practical training.
+Students must be available for the specified dates for trails and practical training (for non residential / part time students).
 Please read our training prospects or information on our Wilderness Trails for more information on what to expect and what to bring

 Dates and Costs

 - 2018 (January intake) Full time students R52 000